towersvault/shinpokered/README.md

 - The proper forget-move poof sfx plays during battle
 - Repels can no longer waste the mew encounter
 - Fixed A-button input priority on the left side of the scrolling pokedex list
+- Original flashing move animations from Red-JP and Green are tethered to the (unused) _JPFLASHING makefile tag

 #Bugfixes